Lipodystrophy Treatments Part II: Treatments for Fat Loss

 • Increased sugar (glucose) in the blood

 People living with HIV who have lipodystrophy can have both body shape changes and metabolic problems.
 Some treatments can help with certain lipodystrophy changes, but no existing treatment gets rid of all of them.
-If left untreated, lipodystrophy can lead to a number of other conditions, including heart diseases, low self-esteem, and limits to the way the body functions and moves.
+If left untreated, lipodystrophy can lead to a number of other conditions, including heart disease, low self-esteem, and limits to the way the body functions and moves.
 Lipodystrophy or fear of developing lipodystrophy may keep some people living with HIV from taking their HIV drugs regularly (adherence).

 This fact sheet looks at treatments for fat loss or lipoatrophy.
 For treatments for fat gain or metabolic changes, see our fact sheets on Lipodystrophy Treatments Part I: Treatments for Fat Gain and Lipodystrophy Treatments Part III: Treatments for Metabolic Changes.